MicrosoftDocs/architecture-center/docs/security/overview.md

     resources, enabling technology like Azure Security Center to quickly and accurately measure the patch state of all servers.

--   **“Trust but Verify” each cloud provider** – for the elements which are under the control of the cloud provider.
+-   **“Trust but Verify” each cloud provider** – for the elements, which are under the control of the cloud provider.
 You should ensure the security practices and regulatory compliance of each cloud provider (large and small) meet your requirements.